Set Up PCC eRx User Access

 Each Prescriber Role indicates certain permissions or levels of prescribing ability.
 You can see a description of the selected role at the bottom of the list.
 For a complete guide to PCC eRx Prescriber Roles, read the section below.

-If you have not entered a required identification for the prescriber level, you will see a warning message.
+If you have not entered a required piece identification for the selected prescriber level, you will see a warning message.

 Choose Prescriber Locations and Default Location